FelixOnline/v2/content/articles/2011-12-14-the-return-of-the-kings.md

 highlights:
 ---

 Here lies the end of an era – both on and off stage.
-Richard II as King of England and Michael Grandage as artistic director of the [__Donmar Warehouse__](http://www.donmarwarehouse.com/).
+Richard II as King of England and Michael Grandage as artistic director of the [Donmar Warehouse](http://www.donmarwarehouse.com/).
 After almost a decade of ne’er erring productions, Grandage gives us Shakespeare’s [_Richard II_](http://www.donmarwarehouse.com/pl133.html).
 The stage has the hushed and sacrosanct air of a church after benediction.
 The King sits in meditation on his throne, and frankincense hangs in the air like a ghost.

 It is the end of the 1390s and King Richard is called on to settle the beef between Henry Bolingbroke and Thomas Mowbray.
 They are both exiled – Bolingbroke for six years and Mowbray forever.
 Mowbray’s anguish at the prospect of starting anew at the age of forty in a foreign land makes one realise how times have changed, though people may have not.